HewlettPackard/OpenShift-on-SimpliVity/README.md

 ```

 - In the above output the `OS-IMAGE`, `KERNEL-VERSION`, and `CONTAINER-RUNTIME` values are different for worker node `hpe-worker4`, confirming this is a RHEL7 worker node.

+**Note:** It takes 10 to 15mns to deploy two Red Hat Enterprise Linux worker nodes

 # External routes